The Shark Blog

 hand are more predictable and should factor into your rankings.
 CBS offers a bonus point for each goal

-on the power play, so give a slight boost to guys like Selanne and Franzen
+on the power play, so give a slight boost to guys like Simmonds and Vrbata

 that might otherwise not be worth a look.